 Introduction to ceramics hand building techniques.
 Includes primary use of glazes, glaze applications, kiln firing processes and kiln atmosphere.
 Application of design principles.
+One lecture; Five lab.

 ART121.
 Ceramics II (3).

 Concentration on use of the potter's wheel and other claybuilding methods, further development of glazing and firing.
 Application of design principles.